-The T-fal 8746002 Classic Avante Toaster may be an entry-level machine, but it's certainly not short on useful features.
+The T-fal Classic Avante Toaster may be an entry-level machine, but it's certainly not short on useful features.
 A handy, slide-out crumb drawer in the base makes cleaning this appliance, and your counter tops, much easier.
-Along with under-body cord storage, this model comes with a built-in carrying handle that makes it easy to stash the T-fal out of sight if you're low on counter space.
+Along with underbody cord storage, this model comes with a built-in carrying handle that makes it easy to stash out of sight if you're low on counter space.
 A handy reheat function allows you to warm whatever you've toasted without actually cooking it further.
-The interior mechanism is designed to prevent jamming, and there's also a high-lift lever so you won't burn your fingers on the machine -- although that's unlikely anyway, thanks to the T-fal's cool-touch exterior.
+The interior mechanism is designed to prevent jamming, and there's also a high-lift lever so you won't burn your fingers on the machine —although that's unlikely anyway, thanks to the T-fal's cool-touch exterior.

 The Cuisinart CPT-435 Countdown Toaster sports many of the same features that we've seen in other models on our shortlist: reheat/defrost function, neat cord storage, useful crumb tray, high-lift mechanism.
 However, the Cuisinart also supplies a visual countdown LED so you know exactly when your toast is going to be ready.
 A few owners told us that the exterior of this toaster gets uncomfortably hot, but our research didn't turn up enough complaints for us to tell whether this is a widespread problem or just a fault in one or two machines.

-There are plenty of reasons why the T-fal 8746002 Classic Avante Toaster is popular, including its price, which is only $139.
-You can't find a toaster much cheaper than this, and certainly not one with such terrific functionality and design.
+There are plenty of reasons why the T-fal Classic Avante Toaster is popular, including its price, which is only $89.
+You can't find a toaster with such terrific functionality and design for much cheaper than this.
 As with any top-selling machine, there are some owners who are less than satisfied with the T-fal.
 Complaints relate mainly to the size of bread it will take, although we also uncovered a few incidents of faulty or non-working machinery upon delivery.
 That's frustrating, but the one-year warranty should cover the problem if you're one of the unlucky ones.

-At $30, the Oster TSSTTRJBP1 Jelly Bean Toaster is another machine that delivers great value for the money.
+At $34, the Oster Jelly Bean Toaster is another machine that delivers great value for the money.
 The purple color may not suit your taste, but there is a gray alternative.
 However, plenty of owners told us they love their "little purple friend," as one owner calls it.
 As with all budget toasters, the Oster is not without the occasional manufacturing defect.
-However, complaints are remarkably few and overall, it's rated a very good toaster by users.
+However, complaints are remarkably few, and overall, it's rated a very good toaster by users.

-The Breville BTA830XL Smart Toaster, at a cost of $166, is not cheap.
+The Breville Smart Toaster, at a cost of $160, is not cheap.
 Nevertheless, many owners tell us they are delighted to have made the investment.
-This toaster is almost universally praised for its sleek and shiny appearance.
+This toaster is almost universally praised for its sleek, shiny appearance.
 As far as performance is concerned, owner comments like "Very impressive!" and "Pricey, but worth it!" are the norm.
 One or two buyers experienced problems with the Breville's electronics, but these instances were rare.
 In general, this is a reliable toaster of supremely high quality.